 The International Conference on Recent Advancements in Computing in AI, IoT and Computer Engineering Technology (CICET 2026)

-Speaker II: Dr. Yeon Lee, Inha University, Incheon, South Korea
+Speaker I: Dr. Yeon Lee, Inha University, Incheon, South Korea

 Title: From Intelligent Service Placement to Privacy-Aware AIoT: Emerging Strategies for Secure and Scalable Edge Intelligence